 Facilities

+F. Inflation Reduction Act 2022 See Rider IRA

 TERMS OF SERVICE

 Type of Service.
 The standard Delivery Service under this Rate Schedule will be single-phase, 60 hertz, at the Company’s standard Secondary Distribution Voltage level for this type of service as described in Section 6.2.2 of this Tariff and in the Company’s Service Standards.
 Three-phase service is generally not available for Residential Purposes.
 Retail Customers desiring three-phase service for Residential Purposes should check with a Company representative to determine if three-phase service is available.
 Facilities for three-phase service under this Rate Schedule are Non-Standard Facilities as defined in the Company’s Construction Services Policy.